 Copywriting has evolved to include the new platforms that words are required for.

-This is good news for writers as it opens up so many more writing opportunities.
+This is good news for writers as it opens up so many more writing opportunities with copywriting.
+So let’s dive into what is copywriting and how to gain some copywriting jobs.

 Marketing, Advertising and Sales Copywriting

-There are those who separate marketing, sales and creative copywriting into three different categories.
+There are those who separate marketing, sales and creative copywriting and direct response copywriting into three different categories.
 I feel that they all fall under the creative copywriting banner as they tend to overlap with one another.

 Creativity and conceptualization is a large part of the copywriter’s job who writes copy for ads, marketing and promotional material as it often forms part of a larger campaign.

-For this reason, the copywriter is usually included in the brainstorming sessions with the other creatives, brand managers, product managers or advertising account managers.
+For this reason, the copywriting definition means that the copywriter is usually included in the brainstorming sessions with the other creatives, brand managers, product managers or advertising account managers.
 Marketing and branding knowledge is useful in sales copywriting.

 The goal of sales copy is to encourage the reader to take a specific action.
 This could be to purchase a product, choose a service, sign up to an email list or even donate to a cause.